CAM Software – Understanding and Using CAM

 Part Tabbing

-Invariably there will be times when the user lacks the ability to hold the parts down to the table or it may also be desired to leave parts slightly held in place after the machining process is complete.
+Invariably there will be times when the user lacks the ability to safely hold the parts down to the table or it may also be desired to leave parts slightly held in place after the machining process is complete.
 Tabbing is a nice feature to use, which is especially important to stop your parts from flying off the table once the cutting is complete.
 How this is accomplished is by intentionally leaving behind small thin tabs of material after milling is completed.
 Once the milling operation is finished, the entire sheet of material can be removed from the spoil board and the parts “popped out.”
 Quick sanding of the area where the tab was located is generally all that is needed to finish the part.

 Nesting